-- 8.1 To provide for appropriate growth and demand for air services for Queenstown and Wanaka. - 8.2 To avoid or mitigate any adverse environmental effects from airports on surrounding activities. - 8.3 To establish an Air Noise Boundary and Outer Control Boundary for Queenstown and Wanaka airports. - 8.4 To advocate a noise management regime at Queenstown airport and Wanaka Airport to help manage the environmental effects of aircraft noise through means available to the Queenstown Airport Corporation and the Wanaka Airport Operator but not available through the District Plan. - 8.5 To provide for appropriate recreational airport facilities at Wanaka. - 8.6 To ensure buildings at both airports have regard for and are sympathetic to the surrounding activities, and landscape and amenity values by way of external appearance of buildings and setback from neighbouring boundaries. - 8.7 To ensure noise monitoring regimes are established for the District's airports by the respective requiring authorities. - 8.8 To manage noise sensitive activities in areas with existing urban development surrounding the airport, while ensuring future noise sensitive activities in areas currently undeveloped and adjacent to airports are restricted.
+- 8.1 To provide for appropriate growth and demand for air services for Queenstown. - 8.2 To avoid or mitigate any adverse environmental effects from airports on surrounding activities. - 8.3 To establish an Air Noise Boundary and Outer Control Boundary for Queenstown and Wanaka airports. - 8.4 To advocate a noise management regime at Queenstown airport to help manage the environmental effects of aircraft noise through means available to the Queenstown Airport Corporation but not available through the District Plan. - 8.5 To provide for appropriate recreational airport facilities at Wanaka. - 8.6 To ensure buildings at both airports have regard for and are sympathetic to the surrounding activities, and landscape and amenity values by way of external appearance of buildings and setback from neighbouring boundaries. - 8.7 To ensure noise monitoring regimes are established for the District's airports by the respective requiring authorities. - 8.8 To manage noise sensitive activities in areas with existing urban development surrounding the airport, while ensuring future noise sensitive activities in areas currently undeveloped and adjacent to airports are restricted.